input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 ### Vote

 Each voter $v_i$, $i \in [1, n]$ could cast a vote for some proposal $p_j$, $j \in [1, \ldots, k]$.
+To do that, obviously, a voting choice should be made and decoded in specific format.
+Next step to achieve the anonymity this voting choice must be encrypted, using the specific election public key, so later voting committee could perform tally.
+It is also important for the voter generate a cryptographically secured proof, that he has done everything correctly and according to the protocol, and everyone would be able to verify it.
+So we will preserve anonymity without lacking transparency and correctness.

 #### Voting choice